 Contingencies can strike us when we are least expecting it.
 Though there is not much we can do to prepare ourselves mentally for that, we can at least secure ourselves financially.
 Build an emergency fund with your tax refund money.
 Ideally, this kitty should help you cover living expenses for at least 3 to 6 months.

 Fund your goals

 The tax refund money is something that you had anyway written off.
 So, why not invest the amount in mutual funds to help you achieve your financial goals?
 It could be a great way to pad up your mutual fund investment portfolio and help you move closer to your goals.
 You may invest in equity funds for your long-term goals and debt oriented mutual funds for your short-term goals.
 Investing in tax saving mutual fund i.e. Equity Linked Savings Scheme (ELSS) funds provides the dual benefits of tax planning by reducing your taxable income and helping you fulfil your long term financial goals.

 Sharpen your skills

-One can also choose to invest the tax refund money in taking up an educational course or learning some new skills.
+One can also choose to invest the income tax refund money in taking up an educational course or learning some new skills.
 It can also help you in improving your career prospects.
-If learning a foreign language has been your consistent new year resolution (and still not materialized), maybe this is God’s way of sponsoring the course.
+If learning a foreign language has been your consistent new year's resolution (and still not materialized), maybe this is God’s way of sponsoring the course.